 For the neem soil soak, pour 2 to 3 cups around each plant, making sure not to splash the stem.

-The plant will absorb Neem, mixes and becomes a systemic insecticide for up to 22 days.
+The plant will absorb Neem mix and become a systemic insecticide for up to 22 days.

 Hornworms and other pests that feed on the plant will ingest the Azadirachtin, while bees and other beneficial insects will go unharmed.